tfabris/BlueGigaEmpeg/README.md

 In this situation, the empeg does not receive a 12v constant power source at all, and will completely lose all power when you turn off the ignition, rather than going into sleep mode.
-The empeg and its attached BlueGigaEmpeg module will always power on and off at the same time as the car sterep, and nothing will get confused about power state.
+The empeg and its attached BlueGigaEmpeg module will always power on and off at the same time as the car stereo, and nothing will get confused about power state.
 You might lose the date/time information on the empeg sometimes, but your modern car likely has a perfectly functional clock of its own and so you don't need the empeg to keep time for you.